ewolff/microservice-linkerd/HOW-TO-RUN.md

 Linkerd adds timeouts to all services.
 However, the default timeout is 10 seconds and usually services will answer much quicker.
-If you use `kuberctl apply -f timeout.yaml` a timeout of 3ms will be set for GET operations to `/order/feed` on the order microservice.
+If you use `kubectl apply -f timeout.yaml` a timeout of 3ms will be set for GET operations to `/order/feed` on the order microservice.
 You can now create some load with `./load.sh "-X POST http://localhost:80/shipping/poll"` .
 Quite a few of the calls will fail now as the order microservice does not respond fast enough. `linkerd routes deploy/shipping --to service/order -o wide` provides more detailed statistics.

+`kubectl delete -f timeout.yaml` removes the timeout.

 ## Retries